Speaking to tens of thousands of parents, teens and tweens every year, Sean Donohue is one of the most popular speakers in Northern California.

 Finally, a workshop that helps teens/tweens communicate with their parents!
 Filled with humor, intensity, instructive tools, and videos, this seminar changes teens’ lives—and parents’ lives too.
 Teens learn and practice important communication skills like empathy, eye-contact, conflict resolution, respect, and assertiveness.
 Participants walk away with new tools that help them to be close and communicate well through these tough adolescent years.

-What Teens Wish Their Parents Knew: An Interactive Experience for Teens and Their
+What Teens Wish Their Parents Knew: An Interactive Experience

 After many years of listening to and studying teenagers and their culture, I share surprising and extremely helpful insights that will forever change your relationship with your teenager and his/her friends, and help you to be the parent you want to be.
 Get ready for your teen to respond to you with a “Yes!
 That’s so true!”
 Short breaks occur during the workshop for teens and parents to communicate as you learn and grow together.
 This seminar can also be held with parents alone.